floccusaddon/floccus/README.md

 #### Setting up a dev environment

 - Clone this repository.
-- Install node.js and npm
+- Install node.js v16 and npm 8
 - In the root of your floccus repo, run `npm install && npm install -g gulp`
 - Run `gulp` to build
-- Install firefox developer edition and prepare it as follows: https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment
+- Find out more on how to develop browser extensions here: <https://extensionworkshop.com/>

 #### Building

 - `gulp`

+Run the following to automatically compile changes as you make them:

+- `gulp watch`

 #### Releasing